-The Climate Factory chats with Jennifer about her busy family life and why she wants to create a micro-forest.
+The Climate Factory chats with Jennifer about her busy family life and why she wanted to create a micro-forest.

 TCF: What’s your day job?

 I am currently on maternity leave with our 7 month old baby.
 I also have a 10 year old and 8 year old son.
 Family keeps me pretty busy!
 When I’m not on leave, I am a public servant working in Information Technology.

 TCF: What’s a ‘typical’ day look like for you?